mikelevins/folio2/README.md

 ## Style and conventions

-folio code has its own style and flavor, which emphasizes generating collections of values and mapping functions over them.
+folio 2 code has its own style and flavor, which emphasizes generating collections of values and mapping functions over them.
 This style is derived from the experimental Lisp dialect Bard, which in turn owes a considerable debt to Dylan, ML, Scheme, and Haskell.

-For examples of folio style, see the sample code provided in the examples directory.
+For examples of folio 2 style, see the sample code provided in the examples directory.

-folio tries to produce results of predictable type.
+folio 2 tries to produce results of predictable type.
 Its usual convention is that when its inputs are sequences or series, the output will be of the same type as the leftmost input.
-In a few cases, folio breaks this rule in order to avoid results that would be inconvenient or at odds with the spirit of a function.
+In a few cases, folio 2 breaks this rule in order to avoid results that would be inconvenient or at odds with the spirit of a function.

-## Using folio
+## Using folio 2

-folio includes an umbrella system definition in folio.asd.
-If you want to use all of folio, the easiest way to do it is to depend on that system definition.
-All of the function, macros, and type names defined in folio are exported from the package `net.bardcode.folio`, which defines the nickname `folio`.
-With the umbrella system loaded, you can use any folio feature by prefixing its name with the package nickname `folio`.
+folio 2 includes an umbrella system definition in folio2.asd.
+If you want to use all of folio 2, the easiest way to do it is to depend on that system definition.
+All of the function, macros, and type names defined in folio 2 are exported from the package `net.bardcode.folio2`, which defines the nickname `folio2`.
+With the umbrella system loaded, you can use any folio 2 feature by prefixing its name with the package nickname `folio2`.
 For example:

-    CL-USER> (folio:any (as 'cl:list (folio:scan "abcdefgh")))
+    CL-USER> (folio2:any (as 'cl:list (folio2:scan "abcdefgh")))
     #\h

-On the other hand, experience has taught me that people using folio often want to use some specific part of the library, but not all of it.
-For that reason, folio 2 is organized so that you can load parts of folio without requiring the whole thing.
+On the other hand, experience has taught me that people using folio 2 often want to use some specific part of the library, but not all of it.
+For that reason, folio 2 is organized so that you can load parts of it without requiring the whole thing.
 There are a few dependencies within the library.
 The **as** and **make** subsystems are used by all of the data-structure sections. **taps** relies on **series**, which in turn relies on **sequences**.
 You shouldn't need to concern yourself with these dependencies, though.
-The ASDF system definitions declare the needed dependencies, so you can simply load the folio subsystem you want, and rely on ASDF to ensure that any needed dependencies are also loaded.
+The ASDF system definitions declare the needed dependencies, so you can simply load the folio 2 subsystem you want, and rely on ASDF to ensure that any needed dependencies are also loaded.

 ### Reader macros

-Three folio subsystems provide reader macros that extend the lexical syntax of Common Lisp with notational conveniences.
+Three folio 2 subsystems provide reader macros that extend the lexical syntax of Common Lisp with notational conveniences.
 Common Lisp programmers don't always like reader macros.
 Although they can be very convenient, they can also conflict with locally-defined reader macros.

-In order to avoid problems caused by reader-macro conflicts, the folio reader macros are entirely optional.
+In order to avoid problems caused by reader-macro conflicts, the folio 2 reader macros are entirely optional.
 You can choose not to load them if they would cause problems for you, or if you simply don't like reader macros.
 Each syntax extension is loaded by its own separate ASDF system definition.
 If you want to avoid loading the reader macros, simply don't load those systems.
-You can see examples of controlling subsystem loading in the definitions of the various "load-*" functions in folio.asd.

 ### Systems and packages

-Following are the subsystems and packages provided by folio:
+Following are the subsystems and packages provided by folio 2:

 | subsystem | type | purpose |
 |-----------|------|---------|